garrettmflynn/escode/components/README.md

 #### audio
 A subset of UI elements to manage audio playback

-### wasl
+### escompose
-A set of components that augment WASL's foundational capabilities
+A set of components that augment ESCompose's foundational capabilities

 > You can add a `.nojekyll` file to this repository to allow node_modules to be served—though this might overload GitHub Pages if you have a lot of packages.